 Truxa-Sanis remove the offending part of their driveway which crossed over their property line.

 However, the Truxa-Sanis argued that the portion of land became their own through Squatter’s rights.

 Both properties were converted from the Registry system in 2001 and in order to successfully put forth a claim of Squatter’s rights, the Truxa-Sanis needed to prove that they or their predecessors in title had maintained:

-- actual possession for the statutory period – in this case, ten years – by themselves and those through whom they claim;
+- actual possession of the land for the statutory period – in this case, ten years – by themselves and those through whom they claim;

 - that such possession was with the intention of excluding from possession the owner or persons entitled to possession; and,